Ok. This is a big topic, so strap in.

 Like we said at the beginning, when people talk about CRM they usually mean:

-This isn’t the hardest part for most businesses, but it’s a first step lots of small businesses never take.
+This isn’t as scary as it sounds, but it’s a first step lots of businesses never take.

 Until you do this, you’ll never grow very big.
 Your business will be extremely fragile, and you’ll have next to no free time.